alphagov/rp-onboarding-tech-docs/README.md

 # Verify technical documentation for connecting services

 This is the technical documentation for government services connecting to GOV.UK Verify.
-It is [open to the public and published using GitHub pages](http://alphagov.github.io/rp-onboarding-tech-docs/).
+It's [open to the public and published using GitHub pages](http://alphagov.github.io/rp-onboarding-tech-docs/).

 A general overview of how a government service can connect to Verify is detailed in the the [Onboarding Guide](http://alphagov.github.io/identity-assurance-documentation/#) which is [published and managed separately](https://github.com/alphagov/identity-assurance-documentation).